rhouse/bird-pop-simulator/README.md

 	exampleinputfile.txt    Example parameter file
 	parsim.out              Output from exampleinputfile.txt

-To compile on Windows type "c" at the command prompt to run c.bat.

-To compile on Linux type "./c" at the command prompt to run the c script.
+On Windows, to compile and run parsim, type these at the command prompt:

-To execute the program on the example file under Windows:
+    c
 	parsim exampleinputfile.txt >out.txt

-This will take a few minutes to execute; be patient.

-The files out.txt and parsim.out should compare equal.

-To execute the program on the example file under Linux:
+    comp out.txt parsim.txt

+The last line above should show that parsim.out and out.txt are identical, meaning that the parsim program is doing the right thing.

+On Linux, type these at the command prompt:

+    ./c
 	./parsim exampleinputfile.txt >out.txt

-The files out.txt and parsim.out are equivalent, but lines in out.txt are terminated by a single LF character, while the file parsim.out has lines terminated by a CRLF combination.
+Compare out.txt with parsim.out.
+These files should have the same content, BUT lines in out.txt are terminated by a single LF character, while the file parsim.out has lines terminated by a CRLF combination.
 Various utilities exist on both Windows and Linux to convert back and forth.